Writing a "hello world" Riscv Kernel with Nix in Rust

 builtins.fetchurl

-wgets the url prior to build time and ensures the sha256 hash matches.
-Now, from this we can just reach in and grab our modified qemu package via pkgs.qemu
+wgets the url prior to build time and ensures the source sha256 hash matches what we expect (e.g. the provider did not change the input source).
+This is a step nix requires for reproducibility.
+Now, from this we can just reach in and grab our modified qemu package via

 .